anacapamu/github-member-directory/README.md

 * Better UX design
 * Cache the logins and/or member datas pulled
 * User ability to retrieve a certain amount of users
+* Deployment to GitHub pages

+If I had more time, I would address the following edge cases:

+* Not to render members with missing username/profile link
+* When there are no members to display, show user a specific error message/page on the web app